 - Gmail – appears in Gmail inbox

-Display ads will show up based on the targeting options you select.
+Display ads will show up for audiences based on the targeting options you select.
 For example, you can target ads by:

 - Keywords and topics related to what you offer